vitasrutek/studious-octo-potato/README.md

 # Run with 3 parameters
 $ ./presence-check.sh 192.168.0.2 me.log vitasrutek
 ```

+#### At first it is necessarily to edit script for add your HTTP API key and chat_id.

 * first parameter is IP address of wanted device

 * second parameter is file which is flag that defends sending notification for all the time when device is or is not reachable.

 * third parameter is name of person shown in Telegram notification

 To fulltime check is crontab record made
 ```